Isaac Hayes – MovieActors.com

-Isaac Hayes was born on August 20, 1942 in Covington, Tennessee.
-His birth name is Isaac Lee Hayes, and he went by the nicknames "The Black Moses" and "Ike".
+Isaac Hayes was born on August 20, 1942, in Covington, Tennessee.
+His birth name was Isaac Lee Hayes, and he went by the nicknames "The Black Moses" and "Ike".
 Sometimes, Isaac Hayes is credited as Hayes.

 Isaac grew up working on farms, going to school and going to church.
 His musical gifts and abilites appeared early.
 At the age of five, he was singing in his church choir.
 He taught himself how to play the piano, the Hammond organ, the flute and the saxophone.

 Hayes attended Manassas High School, but dropped out.
 His teachers stayed in contact with him, urging him to finish high school, which he did at the age of twenty-one.